Ion-exchange resin: Pharmaceuticals

-CO2 Capture from Ambient Air
+Direct air capture

 Anion exchange resins readily absorb CO2 when dry and release it again when exposed to moisture.
-This makes them one of the most promising materials for direct carbon capture from ambient air, or direct air capture, since the moisture swing replaces the more energy-intensive temperature swing or pressure swing used with other sorbents.
+This makes them one of the most promising materials for direct carbon capture from ambient air or direct air capture, as the moisture swing works to replace the more energy-intensive temperature swing or pressure swing used with other sorbents which then facilitates the desired outcome.
 A prototype demonstrating this process has been developed by Klaus Lackner at the Center for Negative Carbon Emissions.